-Red lentil dal and rice bowls are a lovely way to feature this tasty legume that cooks up quickly.
-A cross between a stew and a hot dip made of well-cooked legumes, dal is often served with fresh Indian flatbreads like chapatis, but it’s also a fantastic centerpiece for rice bowls like this one.
+Red lentil dal and rice bowls highlight a tasty legume.
+A cross between a stew and a hot dip made of well-cooked legumes, dal is often served with fresh Indian flatbreads like chapatis or naan.
+This red lentil curry recipe cooks up quickly, and is a nourishing addition to your cool-weather repertoire.

 Dal is a traditional Indian recipe that’s naturally vegan, usually made with red lentils.
 It’s sometimes made with dried split peas, which can be equally tasty, though peas take a lot longer to cook (unless, of course, you cook them in an Instant Pot®).